ColinFrankish/CV/README.md

 And finally..
 I have a range of interests outside of work.
 I enjoy reading and researching historical/scientific subjects.
-I play the guitar and enjoy sports, particularly football, rugby, skiing and tennis.
+I play the guitar and enjoy sports, particularly football, rugby, diving and tennis.
 I also enjoy an active social life with my wife and friends.